Photography Tour in UCLA

 The best photos of UCLA aren't always at the obvious landmarks.
-Sure, Royce Hall and Janss Steps will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
+Sure, Janss Steps will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Mildred E. Mathias Botanical Garden for the kind of shot that no one else is posting.

-Use this page as a starting point for a UCLA walking tour, a free self-guided route, or the Roamee app for UCLA.
+Use this page as a starting point for a UCLA walking tour, a free route, or the Roamee app for UCLA.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-UCLA attracts visitors for architecture and art, and Royce Hall and Janss Steps and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
+UCLA attracts visitors for architecture and art, and Janss Steps and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Mildred E. Mathias Botanical Garden reward those who wander off the main path.

 The campus is hilly — Janss Steps are a workout.
 Start at Royce Hall and work downhill.
 The Sculpture Garden is worth a detour.
 Street parking is scarce; use campus parking structures.